-One of the biggest advantages to incorporating a business is that the shareholders of a corporation enjoy broad protection from being held personally responsible for the debts and liabilities of the corporation.
-That is, creditors can reach the corporation's assets but, once those assets are exhausted, they cannot ordinarily also reach the personal assets of the owners or shareholders of the corporation to satisfy the corporation's debts.
+One of the biggest advantages enjoyed by business corporations is that the shareholders of a corporation benefit from broad protection against being held personally responsible for the debts and liabilities of the corporation.
+That is, creditors may reach the corporation's assets but, once those assets are exhausted, under normal circumstances they cannot also reach the personal assets of the owners or shareholders of the corporation to satisfy the corporation's debts.

 An action to pierce the corporate veil most often arises in civil litigation when the corporation is believed to have inadequate assets to cover its liabilities, and the plaintiff alleges that the corporation is actually a sham - that is, the corporation is not really a distinct individual, but is merely an extension or alter ego of its shareholders, being used to advance their private interests or to perpetrate a fraud.

 As the precise facts and circumstances which can result in a piercing of the corporate veil will vary depending upon state law, and as piercing the corporate veil is a fact-dependent inquiry, it is important to consult with a qualified lawyer when evaluating whether the corporate veil may be pierced in any specific case. .

 Generally, when evaluating if a corporation is in fact legitimate or if the corporate veil should be pierced, courts look at the following factors: